Should there be more or less privatization of hospital and healthcare services?

 Discuss

-What do you expect the odds of layoffs at your company to be in a year from now?
+What do you expect your level of trust in AI based medical treatement decisions to be in a year from now?

 Discuss

-How would you describe the cost of buying a car compared to a year ago?
+How would you describe your level of trust in AI based medical treatement decisions compared to a year ago?

 Discuss